Deep Sky Object (DSO) Imaging

 Because of the way the earth rotates and the manner in which the stars move across the sky, it all follows an arc, and a GEM will follow that arc once you have it all set up and guiding properly.
 I won’t cover guiding here as I’ve already done that in a previous walkthrough on the subject.
 Another type of mount, the Alt-AZ, will still track, but without something called a wedge, it tracks the stars differently and limits the amount of exposure time you can obtain.
 There are also small portable trackers, that you can take on field trips with you, such as the SkyWatcher Star Adventurer.
 I have all three of these types, but my primary DSO rig is the GEM, a SkyWatcher EQ5 Pro.
 My children, my ikkle astrohearts, use the other two for the time being, and I’ll cover those in separate sections.

 For the DSO work, which is what this section is all about, I use what’s called a widefield refractor, in this case the SkyWatcher 72ED.
-With it’s focal length of 420mm and an apeture of 72mm it’s ideal for widefield nebula and galaxy work.
+With it’s focal length of 420mm and an apeture of 72mm it’s ideal for widefield nebula and large galaxy work.

 Up until recently, I was using a CCD CLS filter, but after recently relocating to Class 4 skies, I’ve passed the filter back to my children to use in their Class 5.
 I’ve yet to buy one for my modified Canon 450D.